wghost/LongWar-Linux/LW-EW-LINUX-README.txt

    Script will also overwrite user files.
 By default those are searched in:
    ~/.local/share/feral-interactive/XCOM/XEW

-   If you have XCOM:EW installed to some other location, you'll have to pass that location to script via command line:
+   If you have XCOM:EW installed to some other location, you will be prompted to enter it.
+Or you can pass that location to script via command line:
    ./install-LW.sh /path/to/XEW/userfiles /path/to/XEW/install/dir

 3. Install script will automatically backup you profile, existing saved games, user configuration files and vanilla game resources.